Measuring the co-evolution of online engagement with (mis)information and its visibility at scale: Results

-We extend this basic SIR model with variations to accommodate our context under the assumptions stated above, forming the ``SIR-inspired framework''.
-Our framework is grounded in the observations in §3.2 that COVID-related information is highly time-sensitive, with its impact fluctuating over time \textemdash often closely tied to incidents of varying scales that drive follower gains, while rapidly evolving and becoming obsolete.
-As a simplification of this real-world dynamic, we run an SIR process to model a time-dependent information cascade for each sliding one-month window, allowing its $\mathcal{R}_0$ to vary across windows to capture fluctuating public interest around COVID-related topics over time.
+We extend this basic SIR model with variations to accommodate our context under the assumptions stated above, forming the simple contagion framework.
+Our framework is grounded in the observations in \S3.2 that COVID-related information is highly time-sensitive, with its impact fluctuating over time \textemdash often closely tied to incidents of varying scales that drive follower gains, while rapidly evolving and becoming obsolete.
+As a simplification of this real-world dynamic and inspired by \cite{Cinelli-2020}, we run an SIR process to model a time-dependent information cascade for each sliding one-month window, allowing its $\mathcal{R}_0$ to vary across windows $t_n$ to capture fluctuating public interest around COVID-related topics over time (denoted as $\mathcal{R}_{t_n}$ moving forward).
 The differences in follower gains across various content types (\stanceA{}, \stanceB{}, uncertain) are reflected in their temporal retweet networks, where information spreads from highly aligned users to swayable users, which in turn facilitates follower gains.
 Specifically, for each sliding 1-month window, we generate three temporal retweet networks \textemdash one for each content type (\stanceA{}, \stanceB{}, uncertain) \textemdash by aggregating retweets from the past $n$ months.
 For each of these temporal retweet networks, we initialise by considering the class ``\textit{S}'' as swayable users reachable by highly aligned users, ``\textit{I}'' as highly aligned users that can reach them, and ``\textit{R}'' as none.
 To link follower gains with information flow, we aggregate the follower count of recovered swayable users at the end of the SIR process (when no infected users remain), who are randomly selected from the swayable user pool with a total size determined by the model.
 We consider a proportion of this count, scaled by parameter $\delta$, as the estimated number of new followers.
-Note that we keep $\mathcal{R}_0$ the same across retweet networks of all three content types within a time window, and the scaling parameter $\delta$ constant across all three content types and all time windows.
+Note that we keep $\mathcal{R}_{t_n}$ the same across retweet networks of all three content types within a time window, and the scaling parameter $\delta$ constant across all three content types and all time windows.
 This ensures that the relative relationship between the follower gains of each aligned group (e.g., one group growing faster than another) is captured not by tuning parameters, but rather from the temporal retweet networks themselves.
+We also choose to calibrate $\mathcal{R}_{t_n}$ separately for each time window rather than inferring it temporally, based on the intuition that the timing and impact of real-world events are inherently unpredictable from past windows (e.g., one cannot know when a vaccine will be officially ruled out before the decision is announced).
 Details about the model formulation and parameter optimisation are provided in \S5.2.